bonitasoft/bonita-doc/md/widget-properties.md

 Specify the width of the widget relative to the container it is in, or to the page if it is not in a container.
 A widget can occupy one to 12 units.
 The actual widget widths are proportional, automatically adjusted for the device display.

-In the Enterprise, Performance and Efficiency editions, you can set a different value for the width property for each device type.
+You can set a different value for the width property for each device type.
 Select the target device type in the top bar, then set the value of the Width property.

 ![Device type selection](images/images-6_0/pb-resolution.png)